A2U8C/DS164_A2M/README.md

 7. News broadcasting

 ### 1. Monitor Attendance (Date wise)
-- The admin can view the day-wise attendance report of all the officers.
+- The admin has the provision to view the attendance of the officers on a specific date.

 ### 2. Monitor Beat Activity

-### 3. Verify Ofiicer
+### 3. Verify Officer
+- This feature enables the admin to verify the users, who have recently registered.
+- This will ensure that no illegitimate registration takes place.

 ### 4. View Zones
+- This provision enables the admin to add or remove red, blue or yellow regions.
+- Red region represents Poaching activities, while yellow regions represents illicit tree cutting.
+The blue region represents encroachment.

 ### 5. View Activity on Map
 - The admin can view the reports which depict the illegal tree cutting, poaching activities.

-### 6. Generate QR code
+### 6. Generate OR code
-- The admin can generate beat QR code by entering the details like division name, range name, beat name and checkpoint name and can generate pdf.
+- This feature enables the admin to create various types of QR codes which will be later used by the officers for marking attendance and checkpoints.
+- This feature is unique to admin.

 ### 7. News broadcasting
-- All the things that are happening around the officer will be broadcasted So the officer will get updated about forgery, illegal activities happening around him, and also he can be alert.
+- The admin decides the news which need to be broadcasted to all the officers considering the severity of the case.
-- The admin can add and delete the broadcasted news
+- The admin can add or delete posts which are broadcasted to all the officers.